-Poor or excessive documentation
+- Poor or excessive documentation

-- Rejection of ready work that could be accepted
+- Rejection of completed work that could be approved

 Too much planning

-Planning and attempting to plan unforeseen situations and events that are not subjects to detailed and accurate planning.
+Planning and attempting to plan unforeseen situations and events that are not subjected to detailed and accurate planning.

-An approach to avoiding this situation is to plan resources and time in detail only for activities and productions subject to precise details.
+An approach to avoiding this situation is to plan resources and time in detail only for activities and productions, which require it.
 The rest may only need high-level planning.
 Phased planning can also be applied.

 Incorrect or not validated planning

-Wrong planning or planning that is not validated with teams, project participants, or other stakeholders.
+Incorrect planning or planning that is not validated by teams, project participants, or other stakeholders.

-Validating plans with stakeholders can lead to more accurate estimates of resources or events.
+The participation of stakeholders in the validation process can lead to more accurate estimates of resources or events.

 Non-Productive research may lead to mistakes in the future.

-Avoiding this problem may require that all research topics and desired results be pre-defined, discussed, validated, and tested with internal and external stakeholders, potential or actual users, and other interested parties.
+Avoiding this problem may require all research topics and desired results to be pre-defined, discussed, tested, and validated by internal and external stakeholders, potential or actual users, and other interested parties.

 Wrong sourcing and recruiting

 Inappropriately formed teams and hired personnel.

-To avoid this, involving representatives of development teams in the process of forming and expanding teams and recruiting staff may be necessary.
+To avoid this, involving representatives from development teams in the process of forming and expanding teams and recruiting staff may be necessary.
 Defining accurate, clear, and understandable criteria for sourcing and recruitment may be helpful.

 Inadequate analysis and processing of data or information

-May include incorrect and inadequate data analysis from surveys, statistics, process and work results, disinformation, and any misunderstood information.
+May include incorrect and inadequate data analysis from surveys, statistics, processes and work results, misinformation, and any misunderstood information.

-Requirements for adequate data analysis may be proper structuring, assistive presentations, clarity, training, and accuracy of the presentation of information.
+Requirements for adequate data analysis may be proper structuring, presentations, clarity, training, and accuracy of the presented information.

-Slow communication, lack of communication, and inefficient communication can be considered as a major waste.
+Slow communication, lack of communication, and inefficient communication can be considered as major waste.

-Following communication plans and procedures and tracking speed and communication effectiveness are ways to prevent waste caused by poor communication.
+Following communication plans and procedures, tracking speed and communication effectiveness are ways to prevent waste caused by poor communication.
 The Business Value-Oriented Project Management (BVOPM) office may need to mentor and coach teams, departments, and stakeholders about the importance of communication.

 The wrong production may include defects, abnormal development caused by misunderstood specifications, or improperly developed parts of the product.

-Methods to prevent a wrong production may include validated and understandable specifications, prototyping, and regular product validation with users and stakeholders.
+Methods to prevent a wrong production may include validated and understandable specifications, prototyping, and regular product validation by users and stakeholders.